 - Submit information regarding rotation objectives, goals, and evaluation method.

-- Provide two letters of reference from current professors and/or employer.
+- Provide two letters of reference from past/current professors and/or employers.

-All applications must be received by August 1st to be reviewed for acceptance for the upcoming year.
-Opportunities are limited to one intern/visitor per month for the following months: January, February, March, April.
+- All applications and other materials listed in the application process must be received by August 1 to be reviewed for acceptance in the spring of the following year.
+Selected applicants will be notified of acceptance by September 1.
+Opportunities are limited to one intern/visitor per month for the following months: March, April, May.

 To complete your application